thesecretlab/SwiftDevelopmentForTheAppleWatch1stEd/README.md

 You can email us at [lab@secretlab.com.au](mailto:lab@secretlab.com.au)

 ## Notes
-This repository is up to date with Xcode 6.3 and Swift 1.2.
+This repository is up to date with Xcode 7.3, watchOS 2, and Swift 2.2.

 ## License